Pemco HO-Scale Trains Resource

 Bridge and Trestle Set

-It should be noted that a number of the models appearing the Pemco catalog do not match the production-run models.
-This is very typical and happens quite frequently in model trains.
-Examples include the F40PH pictured in the catalog carries a reversed "BN" logo, while production examples I've viewed never have this flaw.
-The "Santa Fe" 2-6-0 Mogul steam engine is pictured in the catalog in a light green paint scheme and carries a different number, than the black "Santa Fe" 2-6-0s that I have seen.
-The model used in the catalog to display the Caboose is a yellow shell with red "BN" markings carrying the number "9790," while examples I've seen are green with a black roof and are numbered "151."
-It's not to say that both may exist, but again I would caution anyone that took the catalog images to strictly represent the actual models sold by Pemco.
+It should be noted that a number of the models appearing in Pemco's catalog do not match the production-run examples.
+This is very typical and happens quite frequently.
+Examples include Pemco's F40PH pictured in the catalog with a reversed "BN" logo, while production examples viewed never have this flaw.
+The Santa Fe 2-6-0 Mogul steam engine is pictured in the catalog in a light green paint scheme and carries a different number, than the black Santa Fe 2-6-0s that appear with frequency at swap meets and on eBay.
+The model used in the catalog to display the Caboose is a yellow shell with red "BN" markings carrying the number "9790," while examples seen are green with a black roof and are numbered "151."
+Again, just a good caution for anyone to not put all stock in catalog images when collecting.